alexcorvi/xwebdb/README.md

 // Database creation and configuration let db = new Database({
-	ref: "mydatabase1", // Specify the reference name for the database });
+	ref: "my-database", // Specify the reference name for the database });
 ```